mappls-api/mapmyindia-api-addendums/mapmyindia-move-deeplinks/web/readme.md

 Note: Currently, this feature requires the user to login.

 Report by clicking the Plus button on right bottom of the screen.
-Please refer the below image
+Please refer the below image.

 ![](https://github.com/MapmyIndia/mapmyindia-api-addendums/blob/main/docs/images/report1.png)